The Unincorporated Man

 The Unincorporated Man is a science fiction novel by Dani and Eytan Kollin.
 It was published in 2009.
 The novel focuses on society, politics and economics.

 Setting

 It takes place at time after present-day civilization has fallen into complete economic collapse, then been revived.
 Every individual is incorporated at birth, and spends many years trying to attain control over his or her own life by getting a majority of his or her own shares, a task made difficult given the long life spans now possible.

 Premise

 Justin Cord, a successful industrialist, was secretly frozen in the early 21st century, is discovered and resurrected.
-His health is renewed and he is vigorous younger body, as well as the promise of wealth and fame.
-He remains the only unincorporated person in the world.
-Justin cannot accept only part ownership of himself, even if that places him in conflict with a civilization that extends outside the solar system, to the Oort Cloud and beyond.
+His health is renewed and his vigorous younger body, as well as the promise of wealth and fame.
+In the future he awakens to, by law everyone is incorporated as a publicly traded corporation at birth, with shares that can be bought or sold like stocks.
+Having been born before the existence of this law, Cord remains the only unincorporated person in the world.
+Justin cannot accept only part ownership of himself, even if that places him in conflict with a civilization that extends outside the Solar System, to the Oort Cloud and beyond.